Active design: In England

 Sport England considers that the built environment has a vital role to play to encourage people to be physically active as part of their daily lives, enabling communities to lead more active and healthy lifestyles.
 In 2007 Sport England and David Lock Associates published Active Design, which provided a set of design guidelines to help promote opportunities for sport and physical activity in the design and layout of new development.
 The guidance was developed in two phases.
 Phase one (2005) developed the three key active design objects of improving accessibility, enhancing amenity and increasing awareness ("the 3 A's").
 Phase two included two stakeholder sessions (May and October 2006) which expanded "the 3 A's" into a criterion-based approach.
 These criteria formed the guidance which was published in 2007.
 The guidance was supported by CABE, Department of Health and Department for Culture Media and Sport.

 In 2014, Sport England held a stakeholder session made up of a range of bodies and individuals including urban planning and public health professionals to discuss whether active design was still relevant in the current planning and health context, and they concluded that it was.
 The guide was revised, retaining "the 3 A's" and refining the criteria-based approach to the ten principles of active design.
 The revised Active Design was published in 2015, and was supported by Public Health England.

 In 2016 Active Design: Planning for Health and Wellbeing through Sport and Physical Activity was shortlisted for an award at the Royal Town Planning Institute (RTPI) Awards for Planning Excellence.
 Active Design was shortlisted in the category of "Excellence in Planning for Community and Wellbeing".

 In 2017 Sport England prepared two animated films, Active Design by Sport England and The Ten Principles of Active Design, in addition to three further case studies.

 The active design principles are becoming increasingly embedded into built environment practice and placemaking design, with a growing list of local authorities in England making reference to Sport England's active design guidance in planning policy.
 In 2018 active design was embedded into the principles of the revised "Essex Design Guide" (prepared by Essex County Council and supported by Sport England).

 In New York

-Recognizing that physical inactivity was a significant factor in decreased life spans, notably because it promoted obesity, high blood pressure and high blood glucose, all precursors of early death, those responsible for planning in New York City developed a set of guidelines that, inter alia, they hoped would promote health by promoting physical activity.
+Recognizing that physical inactivity was a significant factor in decreased life spans, notably because it promoted obesity, high blood pressure and high blood glucose, all precursors of early death, those responsible for planning in New York City developed a set of guidelines that, among other things, they hoped would promote health by promoting physical activity.
 They released these guidelines in January 2010.
 The guidelines were also based on concerns about building longevity and ecological costs, which is generally known as "sustainable design".
 Impetus for the guidelines began in 2006 with the NYC Department of Health and Mental Hygiene (DOHMH) who then partnered with the American Institute of Architects New York Chapter to hold a series of conferences known as the "Fit City" conferences.

 Four key concepts came out of this process: